 - the timeline and the applicable penalties in case of delay;

 In order to be clear and effective, the drafting of international contracts should — if possible — be supervised by an experienced lawyer.
-Seeking assistance from a professional lets you both save time and avoid potential disputes and litigation that could result from a poorly written or overly vague contract.
+Seek assistance from our law firm today and see how a professional can save you time and help you avoid potential disputes and litigation that could result from a poorly written or overly vague contract.